dbarkowsky/Dylan-Barkowsky-IS24-full-stack-competition-req97073/README.md

 ## Setup
 There are two `.env` files that you can choose to create and populate.

-If you choose not to, the API will run on port `3000` by default, and the frontend will choose a new port for itself using a default hostname of `localhost` and default port of `3000` for the API connection.
+If you choose not to create `.env` files, the API values will match the examples shown in the tables below, but the frontend will choose a new port for itself after attempting port `3000` and finding a collision.

 I highly recommend setting the `.env` files to avoid a conflict on port `3000`.